godamartonaron/GODA_pyPPG/README.md

 # *pyPPG* toolbox documentation

-A toolbox for photoplethysmogram (PPG) analysis, including beat detection, fiducial point detection, and comprehensive assessment of standard biomarkers.
+A toolbox for finger photoplethysmogram (PPG) analysis, including beat detection, fiducial point detection, and comprehensive assessment of standard biomarkers.

 If you use the pyPPG resource, please cite: